Jūkyūsai no Chizu

-(English: A 19-Year-Old's Map) is a 1979 coming-of-age Japanese film directed by Mitsuo Yanagimachi.
-It is based on the Nakagami Kenji novel of the same name.
+Jūkyūsai no Chizu (十九歳の地図) (English: A 19-Year-Old's Map) is a 1979 coming-of-age Japanese film written and directed by Mitsuo Yanagimachi.
+It is the director's first feature fiction film.
+It is based on the Kenji Nakagami novel of the same name.
+The lead actor, Yūji Honma, made his fiction debut here after appearing in Yanagimachi's documentary from 1978.
+The film depicts an introverted and embittered young man in the process of becoming an adult and discovering the loneliness of life and the failings of human beings.
+It was voted the 7th best Japanese film of the year by Kinema Junpo.

 Plot

-Yoshioka Masaru is a 19-year-old who comes from an unhappy, impoverished background.
-He has no real goals or aspirations, and does not attend school.
+Yoshioka Masaru is a 19-year-old who comes from an impoverished background in the countryside.
+He attends a preparatory school, has no real goals or aspirations in life, and has apparently no experience with girls.
 To make ends meet, he works as a newspaper delivery boy.
 To alleviate his frustration, he carries around a notebook in which he makes notes on and assigns "marks" to all his customers on the route.
 If they irritate him in any way, he gives them a mark.
+Customers who show kindness to him, such as giving him sweets, or leaving thank you letters, are also resented and given marks.
 When they accumulate three marks, he begins to cause trouble for them, starting with cruel anonymous phone calls from a payphone.
 He tortures the dog of an owner when the dog nips at him, calls in threats to bomb houses through their gas lines while pretending to be a right-wing activist, and phones just to berate people he deems unworthy.

 As he goes through his depressed life, he continues to assign grades arbitrarily to others based on what he sees.
 Sometimes he feels sympathy for them, and removes marks.
 There are fights in the next-door apartment constantly.
 He, too, fights with others in town.

 He and his friends spend their free time boxing at a local gym.
-His best friend Konno is obsessed with a girl named Maria, and dreams of growing up, becoming a champion boxer and running away with her.
+His best friend Konno, who is in his 30s, is obsessed with a woman named Maria, and dreams of growing up, becoming a champion boxer and running away with her.
 Though his raving about her, it is not clear whether or not Maria exists, or he is simply building a fantasy of what kind of life he wants to lead.
 When Masaru finally does meet her, she is anything but the idealized saint Konno had painted her as.
 Ugly, fat and scarred, Konno praises her as being their sad reality in human form.
 It frustrates Masaru.